gurhan-camgoz/gurhan-camgoz.github.io/index.md

 ![profile]({{ "/assets/images/photo11.JPG" | https://gurhan-camgoz.github.io/assets/images/photo11.JPG }}){:style="display:block; margin-left:auto; margin-right:auto"}

-This is a portfolio web site showcasing some of my work as well as various collaborations with different collectives.
+This is a simple portfolio web site containing links to some of my works, as well as various other collaborations with different collectives.

 For further communication: [gurhan.camgoz@gmail.com](mailto:gurhan.camgoz@gmail.com).